 If applicable, this filter will skip all rows before 2018 as well as any rows that don't have a location.

-Step 4 - Name, describe, and select an interval for your importer
+Step 4 - Name and describe your importer

 Name and describe your Importer.
-Lastly, you'll assign a regular interval to import your data to Stae.
 Select "Save" when you're ready to import the data.

 3. Monitor the Importer